ammustephy/stephy_rn.github.io/README.md

-Hi, I'm Stephy — a Flutter Developer passionate about crafting high-quality, user-friendly mobile applications.
+Hi, I'm Stephy_RN — a Flutter Developer passionate about crafting high-quality, user-friendly mobile applications.

 ## About Me

-I am a results-driven Flutter Developer with a strong background in mobile app development and quality assurance.

-With experience in building scalable, user-centric applications using Flutter and Dart, I specialize in REST API integration, state management (Provider, BLoC, GetX), and Firebase.
+Results-driven Flutter Developer and Quality Assurance professional with a strong foundation in mobile app development, testing, and quality control.
+Proficient in building scalable, user-centric applications using Flutter and Dart, with expertise in REST API integration, Firebase, and state management (Provider, BLoC).
+Experienced in manual and automated testing (Selenium), bug reporting, and test case creation.
+Committed to delivering high-quality, efficient software solutions through continuous improvement and attention to detail.

-My journey began as a Quality Controller, where I developed a keen eye for detail and accuracy.
-Now, I focus on creating efficient, clean, and maintainable code to deliver apps that enhance user experiences.

 ## Skills